iterative/mlem.ai/content/docs/user-guide/remote-projects.md

 ## Cloning objects

-One can also download the object to local disk so as to use it later using the `clone` command.
+You can easily download the object to your local machine so as to use it later using the `clone` command.

 ```cli
 $ mlem clone https://github.com/iterative/example-mlem-get-started/rf ml_model
 ```

-The other way to do this is to run
+Here's another alternative for the `clone` command, explicitly stating the git branch (`rev`) and separating the repository url of the remote project, from the model name inside it:

 ```cli
 $ mlem clone rf --project https://github.com/iterative/example-mlem-get-started --rev main ml_model